 Graduate researchers contribute conceptually and operationally to the research conducted in Chronos Lab.
 These students often work with other faculty in the School of Communication on research projects that span their respective areas of interest.

-Nina is a a PhD student at The Ohio State University.
+Nina is a a PhD candidate at The Ohio State University.
 She studies health communication.
 Specifically, she focuses on the impact of gender norms on the way that men and women receive health care.
 She wishes to study the impact of pharmaceutical advertisements and gendered representations of illnesses in the media on audience member’s ideas of susceptibility to illnesses.

 Graduates from the Lab

 Stacey M. Jones, MA (2022): Thesis, Flirting with Danger: Negotiating Fear and Romance with Horror Dating Simulators